2018 Montreal Alouettes season

-The 2018 Montreal Alouettes season was the 52nd season for the team in the Canadian Football League and their 64th overall.
+The 2018 Montreal Alouettes season was the 52nd season for the team in the Canadian Football League (CFL) and their 64th overall.
 The Alouettes improved upon their disappointing 3–15 record from 2017, but still failed to qualify for the playoffs for the fourth straight season, finishing with a 5–13 record.

 This was the first season under former NFL head coach Mike Sherman and the second season under general manager Kavis Reed.
 The Alouettes hosted their training camp for the first time at Olympic Stadium with rookies reporting on May 16 and main camp beginning on May 20.

 Offseason

 CFL draft

 The 2018 CFL draft took place on May 3, 2018.
 The Alouettes held the first overall draft pick by virtue of finishing in last place in 2017, but traded it to Hamilton in exchange for the second overall pick and several other picks and players.
 The Alouettes held ten selections in total, after acquiring another fourth-round pick for Andrew Lue and another sixth-round pick for S. J. Green.
 The Alouettes traded their second-round pick to Saskatchewan for Darian Durant.
 They also upgraded their fifth-round pick to a third-round pick in the Vernon Adams trade for Tevaughn Campbell.